Richer Output for Richer Countries: Uncovering Geographical Disparities in Generated Stories and Travel Recommendations: Limitations and Future Work

 Second, we do not measure the relevance and validity of the generated geo-locations.
 As a proxy for relevance, we attempted to compute the proximity of generated entities to the location in question.
 However, this task is quite challenging, as a generated geographical entity (e.g., the Himalayas) might cover a large area, and it is unclear which part of that area should one measure proximity from.
 Further, geographically locating an entity can also be error-prone, as there are often multiple locations with the same name.

-Third, this study primarily focuses on attributes amenable to easy quantification, however, a qualitative study to evaluate the cultural appropriateness of the responses could yield further insights, and provide a complementary perspective.
+Third, this study primarily focuses on attributes that are easy to quantify.
+Future work could consider conducting qualitative studies to evaluate the cultural appropriateness of the responses, which could yield further insights and provide a complementary perspective.
+Lastly, future work could also expand our evaluation to measure the relevance, relatability and factuality of cultural artifacts within geo-anchored responses, by leveraging existing resources such as CUBE \citep{kannen2024beyond} and WorldCuisines \citep{winata2024worldcuisines}.